In the wake of the pandemic, remote work is here to stay.

 Key features

-2. Bulk sending tools are available at lower costs when compared to Dropbox Sign (formerly HelloSign) and many other competitors.
+• Bulk sending tools are available at lower costs when compared to Dropbox Sign and many other competitors.

-The app offers a wide variety of features, including integrations with Microsoft Teams, Google Workspace, and others, as well as built-in document variables and bulk sending options available at a much lower cost compared to other companies.
+This e-signature solution offers a wide variety of features, including cloud storage integrations, conditional documents, signer redirects, and more, as well as built-in document variables and bulk sending options available at a much lower cost compared to other companies.

-SignNow also offers a greater number of templates at much lower tiers, but it lacks some of the workspace automation tools that you’d see in Dropbox Sign (formerly HelloSign).
+For example, signNow offers unlimited templates at all tiers, but it lacks some of the workspace automation tools that you’d see in Dropbox Sign.

 That’s because many of those tools are pushed to other apps inside the airSlate Business Cloud.